kameo4189/PRNet-keras/README.md

 Above evaluating result is fine but isn't good as result in original paper.

 ## Testing

+#### 1. Test on image
-For testing, I implemented application for display uvmap, restored point cloud (using pptk libary) and restored mesh (using open3d library).
+For testing with image, I implemented application for display uvmap, restored point cloud (using pptk libary) and restored mesh (using open3d library).
 Trained model can be download [here](https://drive.google.com/file/d/11OrU4Pyk5LlfaQ_z7BkC2BzGKj2OSb9y/view?usp=sharing), please extract it in to any folder and specify this path to argument.
 Run file *load_model.py* to test trained model with arguments as below:
 * image: path to image for testing
 * model: path to trained model

-#### 1. Test on image
 ```bash
 python load_model.py --image <testing image path> --model <model path>
 ```